NewForester/notes-html/md/form-input-types.md

 In HTML4, the `type=` attribute for the `<input>` element is one of the following:

  1. text     - a one-line text input field;
- 1. password - a password field - data entered in masked;
+ 1. password - a password field - data entered is masked;
  1. submit   - a button for submitting data entered by the user to a form handler;
  1. image    - an image rather than a button that is used to submit data entered by the user to a form handler;
  1. reset    - a button to clear the form and reset fields to their default values;
- 1. button   - a button other that the submit or reset button that performs some other action;
+ 1. button   - a button other than the submit or reset button that performs some other action;
  1. radio    - one of a limited number of choices of which the user may select only one;
  1. checkbox - one of a limited number of choices of which the user may select more than one or none at all;
  1. file     - a Browse... button that allows one or more files to be selected for upload;